intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   If `false` is specified, Vue I18n (vue-i18n) package.json `module` field will be used.

-  **If you want to dynamically handle with locale mesages, such as fetch from back-end DB, set this option to `false`**.

   For more details, See [here](#-automatic-bundling)

 ### `compositionOnly`